-First batch MTZ-50PL “Belarus” tractor was assembled at the main assembly line on January 5, 1962.
+The first batch MTZ-50PL “Belarus” tractor was assembled at the main assembly line on January 5, 1962.

-Three track-type tractor modifications was produced on the base of MTZ-50 tractor, unit unification with MTZ-50 tractor was more than 62%.
+Three track-type tractor modifications were produced on the basis of MTZ-50 tractor, unit unification with MTZ-50 tractor was more than 62%.
 Track-type tractormodifications were unified by 95 – 98%.
 1967, version of T-54B track-type tractor was put in production in two modifications: T-54B-C1 with 950 mm track width for vineyard cultivation with 1,8 m and more row-spacing, and T-54B-C2 — with 85 mm track width for vineyard cultivation with 1,5 m row-spacing.

 T-54L tractor was put into production in 1968.